KareemMoneeam/ATmega32-ICU_Driver/README.md

 **Getting Started**

-To start using this AVR ICU driver, clone this repository and refer to the example code and comprehensive documentation provided in the "docs" folder.
+To start using this AVR ICU driver, clone this repository and refer to the example code.
 Capture external events with precision and efficiency!

 **Contributions**